tomasroaldsnes/personal-resume/src/content/about/index.md

   - Business plan writing
   - Digital Identity & Authentication
   - Prototyping & wireframes
-  - Business models
+  - Business model innovation
   - Lean, Osterwalder, Growth Strategy etc.
   - C#, Xamarin Forms, Reactjs, React Native, Mongodb, Nodejs
 ---

 Hello!
-I'm Tomas, a business designer and subject-matter expert for Blockchain Technologies at EVRY.
+I'm a business designer and subject-matter expert for Blockchain Technologies at EVRY FS.
 I spend most of my time building lovable products, reading and writing about technology and (occasionally) writing some code.
 I have a soft-spot for great design, flirtatious business models and humble entrepreneurs.

 Shortly after getting my Msc. in Innovation and Entrepreneurship (Bsc. in Robotics) from [HVL](https://www.hvl.no/en/), I founded the startup [Amiroh](https://www.indiegogo.com/projects/amiroh-smart-mirror#/).
 We didn't quite make it (don't do hardware, kids), but I got an amazing opportunity at EVRY shortly after.